This page is an attempt to bust some common misconceptions about Brunel's atmospheric traction system for the South Devon railway and why it failed.

 The basic problem was that leather as a material just wasn't up to the job.
 They used it because it was the best available material at the time, but that "best" wasn't good enough.
 Why Not Use Vulcanised Rubber, you may ask.
 Answer, because they didn't have it.
 Its development period pretty much coincided with the period the atmospheric system was in use on the line, and when they were putting it together there was no such thing as vulcanised rubber apart from experimental laboratory samples which were shit (burnt on one side and gooey on the other, with just enough good stuff between the two to show that it would be useful if you could figure out how to make it all go like that).
 The abovementioned valve replacement plan was going to use vulcanised rubber, which by then had reached a useful state of development, but it was too late and nobody (including Brunel) could be arsed with it any more.

 The Dalkey system had, in addition to the leather flap valve, a hinged iron flap over the top of it to act as a weather shield.
 It wasn't completely effective but it did make a major difference.
 The South Devon system, on the other hand, was built without this iron flap, partly because of the huge inertial forces to be contended with in flipping it out of the way at the high speeds envisaged, and partly to cheap out.
 The Croydon system didn't have it either, presumably because it was only a demo and they didn't think it was worth the extra effort.
-Accordingly, both the South Devon and the Croydon systems suffered the same weather hassles, only the South Devon one had it worse because the Croydon one didn't have to cope with being inundated with sea water in the winter.
+Accordingly, both the South Devon and the Croydon systems suffered the same weather-induced deterioration, only the South Devon one had it worse because the Croydon one didn't have to cope with being inundated with sea water in the winter.

 In short, if they had got as far as trying atmospheric traction over the banks, far from making light of them, it would have been really really shit.